opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 * Since OpenSearch Dashboards server plugin will act as proxy, the OpenSearch Dashboards APIs will have chances of modification and in the future
-* Reduced interprocess communication between OpenSearch Dashboards server and Elasticsearch, thus reduced latency and minimal coordination errors.
+* Reduced interprocess communication between OpenSearch Dashboards server and OpenSearch, thus reduced latency and minimal coordination errors.

 **Cons:**